Chandanmali/totality-frontend-challenge/README.md

 4. **Responsive Design**:
    - Ensure seamless functionality and optimal viewing experience across desktop and mobile devices.
 Further improvements can be made to enhance viewing on various screen sizes.

-5. **User Authentication**:
-   - Implement user registration and login functionalities with Clerk authentication.
-   - Display the user's name and avatar when logged in.
-   - Protect routes to prevent unauthorized access and provide a nice toast alert message when the user is not signed in.

 ## Additional Notes

-- **Deployment**: The application is deployed on [Vercel](https://vercel.com/) at [homely hub](https://totality-frontend-challenge-mu.vercel.app/).
+- **Deployment**: The application is deployed on [Vercel](https://vercel.com/) at [UrbanVilla](https://totality-frontend-challenges-lime.vercel.app/properties).
 A CI/CD pipeline is connected for a better development environment.
-- **MongoDB**: MongoDB Atlas serves as the cloud database service for storing property and user data.
 - **Next.js**: The utilization of Next.js for server-side rendering enhances performance and SEO, resulting in a smoother user experience.
-- **TypeScript**: Integration of TypeScript ensures type safety, reducing bugs and enhancing code maintainability.
-- **Nodemailer**: Nodemailer is configured to send booking confirmation emails to users upon successful booking.

 ## How to Run Locally